cjohansson/milstian-internet-framework/README.md

 * Websites are scaleable, fast and robust

 ## Goals
-* Concurrent Internet-server with integrated HTTP and HTTP over TLS via TCP/IP web application framework
+* Concurrent Internet-server with integrated HTTP and HTTP over TLS via TCP/IP support
+* Integrated web application framework
 * Easy to customize for any kind of application
 * Fast
 * Scaleable